When the nation slips into a government shutdown, military members are sometimes among those to feel the pinch.

 On-Base Child Care

-Department of Defense Education Activity (DoDEA) schools were to stay open during a shutdown.
+Department of Defense Education Activity (DoDEA) schools were to stay open during the 2018 shutdown.
 However, all extracurricular activities, such as sporting events, were to be canceled, the guidance said.

 On-base schools that are operated by local school districts were not affected by a shutdown.